Azure/azure-kusto-ingestion-tools/kit/README.md

 Query from kusto should show the same:

-`kit count --table aka_name -h dadubovs1.westus -db imdb` - should show 901343
+`kit count --table aka_name -h mycluster.westus -db imdb` - should show 901343

 And take a peek at the data:
-`kit peek --table aka_name -n 10 -h dadubovs1.westus -db imdb`
+`kit peek --table aka_name -n 10 -h mycluster.westus -db imdb`

 ### Example 2 : Ingest Kaggle ML Datasets, CSV and JSON